 There’s plenty to do in Brussels on your city break.
 But if you want to mix things up a little, it’s also the perfect city to use as a base for day trips around other parts of Belgium.
-Especially in such a small country, you can easily get to other fantastic cities within just a few hours.
+Especially in such a small country, you can easily do some Brussels day trips to other fantastic cities within just a few hours.
 Here are some suggestions for day trips from Brussels.

 Start in the central square, the Markt, which is where you’ll find the famous Belfort.
 Climb the 366 stairs for a fantastic view of the city.
 Also nearby is the town hall building and the Basilica of the Holy Blood, where supposedly they have a few drops of Christ’s blood.